xpack-dev-tools/openocd-xpack/README-RELEASE.md

 From here it'll be cloned on the production machines.

-## Run the build scripts automatically
+## Run the CI build

-The automation is provided by GitHub Actions and self-hosted runners.
+The automation is provided by GitHub Actions and three self-hosted runners.

 - on the macOS machine (`xbbm`) open ssh sessions to both Linux machines (`xbbi` and `xbba`):